JanssenProject/jans/docs/admin/usermgmt/usermgmt-scim.md

 6. In this user management guide with SCIM, we have already touched upon the fundamentals of SCIM in Jans Server and shown a good amount of sample requests for manipulation of user information.
 However, keep in mind the SCIM spec documents are definitely the key reference to build working request messages, specially [RFC 7643](https://datatracker.ietf.org/doc/html/rfc7643), and [RFC 7644](https://datatracker.ietf.org/doc/html/rfc7644).

-## This content is in progress

-The Janssen Project documentation is currently in development.
-Topic pages are being created in order of broadest relevance, and this page is coming in the near future.

-## Have questions in the meantime?

-While this documentation is in progress, you can ask questions through [GitHub Discussions](https://github.com/JanssenProject/jans/discussions) or the [community chat on Gitter](https://gitter.im/JanssenProject/Lobby).
-Any questions you have will help determine what information our documentation should cover.

-## Want to contribute?

-If you have content you'd like to contribute to this page in the meantime, you can get started with our [Contribution guide](https://docs.jans.io/head/CONTRIBUTING/).